 Gossypibomas and retained surgical items speak for themselves, providing clear evidence of negligence on the part of the surgeon, his or her team, and the hospital where the procedure took place.
 If you or a loved one has been injured as a result of a retained surgical instrument, you may be entitled to compensation.
 Our attorneys have been successful in holding major healthcare providers responsible for their mistakes.

 Robotic surgery is relatively new and has helped doctors to perform delicate surgeries without needing to factor in the possibility of human error.
 Per Bloomberg News, the surgeries performed by robots are spiking due to increased marketing by doctors, hospitals, and Intuitive Surgical Inc., the robot's main manufacturer, which is pushing for more use of the product.
 Specifically, physician and hospital websites advertise the use of the robots for surgeries.
 Most often, the advertisements claim fewer complications and promote the use of the machines.

 Issues in the Intuitive Surgical Inc. Marketing Campaign

-Despite these claims, the use of robots in surgery has grown over 60% since 2010.
+Despite these claims, the use of robots in surgery has grown by 60% since 2010.
 Robots are used to perform hysterectomies, gall bladder operations, prostate cancer treatments, soft tissue operations, and heart valve procedures.
 The FDA claims there were 70 deaths associated with robotic surgeries since 2009.
-The number of injuries accompanying robotic surgeries more than doubled within the first 8 months of 2013.
+The number of injuries accompanying robotic surgeries more than doubled within the first eight months of 2013.